kg-byte/chemical_calculator_peroxide/README.md

   - Calculator.oa_content calculates oa percent given a list of chemical species
   - Calculator.analyze_product takes in a list of chemicals and returns its h2o2, oa content and classification
   - Calculator.analyze_list returns an array of results; modify conditional in line 44 to avoid double-counting sodium percarbonate
+  - Fixing hydrogen peroxide being accounted for in the Content(Oa) calculation oversight

 ## Testing
 1. Clone this repo